Baked Barbecue Pork Chops

 - 1/4 cup ketchup

 - 1 bay leaf

 - Sprinkle pork chops with 1/4 teaspoon salt and pepper.
 In a large cast-iron or other ovenproof skillet, cook chops in oil until browned, 3-4 minutes on each side.

-- In a small saucepan, combine the water, ketchup, vinegar, celery seed, nutmeg, bay leaf and remaining salt; bring to a boil.
-Pour over pork.
+- In a small bowl, combine the water, ketchup, vinegar, celery seed, nutmeg, bay leaf and remaining salt.
+Pour over pork; bring to a boil.

 - Cover and bake at 350° until a thermometer reads 145°, 15-20 minutes.
 Discard bay leaf.

 Nutrition Facts1 pork chop: 190 calories, 9g fat (3g saturated fat), 55mg cholesterol, 505mg sodium, 5g carbohydrate (2g sugars, 0 fiber), 22g protein.
 Diabetic exchanges: 3 lean meat, 1/2 fat.